 Almost nothing is worse than realizing you don’t have enough space on your PC to store your latest files.
 External drives can be a great solution to that problem, as well as a good backup source to keep your most precious data protected.
 You want one that’s fast, easy to use, and won’t break the bank.
 Our current top pick is the Samsung T5, a compact, affordable, high-speed storage solution.

 In addition to our top pick, we list other drives you should consider for durability, wireless connectivity, tight budgets, and more.
 Which one will you choose in 2020?
+Make sure you take a look at the latest external hard drive deals we’ve found ahead of Black Friday.

 The best external hard drives at a glance